jbante/FM-JSON-Types/README.md

 	Set Variable [ $number ; Value: GetAsNumber ( JSONGetElement ( Get ( ScriptResult ) ; "numberKey" ) ) ]

 Since FileMaker has a built-in `GetAsNumber` function, there is no value in using a separate script to interpret number data from JSON.
+The JSONGetElement function in FileMaker 16.0.2 and later will automatically return number-type data if the element is a JSON number.
+However, explicitly casting the value as a number may still be useful for handling data from sources that inappropriately format numeric data as JSON strings.

 ###### Set a boolean: